Martha's Vineyard FAQ: 15 Questions Every First-Timer Asks

 Q: Is Martha's Vineyard really that expensive?

 A: It's not cheap, but it's manageable.
-A lobster roll at Larsen's Fish Market in Menemsha runs $28-35 — expensive but you're eating at a working fishing dock with a sunset view.
+A lobster roll at Larsen's Fish Market in Menemsha runs $28-35 — expensive, but you're eating at a working fishing dock with a sunset view.
 A casual seafood dinner is $25-45 per person.
 The Bite in Menemsha does famous fried clams for $15-22.

-Budget tips: bike instead of renting a car (saves $100+/day), eat lobster rolls at lunch instead of dinner, buy supplies at Reliable Market or the farmers market for picnic meals.
+Budget tips: bike instead of renting a car (saves $100+/day), eat lobster rolls at lunch instead of dinner, and buy supplies at Reliable Market or the farmers market for picnic meals.

 Q: Best lobster roll on the island?